bjoerne2/social-sharing-toolkit/readme.txt

 == Frequently Asked Questions ==

-= My excerpts aren't displaying the buttons but some text is displayed =
+= My excerpts aren't displaying the buttons but some strange text is displayed =

 You must disable the option "Include buttons in excerpts", it is enabled by default but some themes use custom excerpts which do not correctly parse the buttons.